-Serbia: EPS is not planning new electricity price hikes in the next three years24.
-April 2017. / News Serbia Energy
+Serbia: EPS is not planning new electricity price hikes in the next three years, News Serbia Energy

 Serbian daily newspapers informed that, according to three-year business plan of state-owned power utility EPS, new electricity price hikes are not planned during that period.